fitchmultz/FireScraper/README.md

 | Custom Selectors | No           | Optional    | No      | No     | Yes      |
 | Best For         | Quick Info   | Research    | Details | Bulk   | Specific |

+## Example Use Cases

+### Basic Search (Mode 1)

+- **When to use**: Quick fact-finding, simple information retrieval
+- **Examples**:
+  - "Find the pricing plans on a SaaS website"
+  - "What are the system requirements for this software?"
+  - "Find contact information on a company website"
+- **Why**: Fast results when you need a simple answer and the first good match is likely sufficient

+### Deep Search (Mode 2)

+- **Quick Search Type**:

+  - Same as Basic Search but with option to try other search types if needed
+  - Good starting point when unsure which search type to use

+- **Deep Search Type**:

+  - **When to use**: Research tasks, comprehensive information gathering
+  - **Examples**:
+    - "Compare all pricing mentions across the site to find the best plan"
+    - "Find all security-related information across documentation"
+    - "Gather all API endpoint examples from the docs"
+  - **Why**: Analyzes multiple pages thoroughly, ranks relevance, extracts key points

+- **Selective Search Type**:
+  - **When to use**: Finding specific types of content that follow a pattern
+  - **Examples**:
+    - "Extract all product prices and their features"
+    - "Find all API endpoint definitions and their parameters"
+    - "Gather all code examples from documentation"
+  - **Why**: Auto-generates and uses CSS selectors to find specific content patterns

+### Analyze (Mode 3)

+- **When to use**: Deep understanding of a single, known page
+- **Examples**:
+  - "Extract all information from a detailed product page"
+  - "Convert a documentation page to structured format"
+  - "Get a complete breakdown of a blog post with metadata"
+- **Why**: Provides the most detailed analysis of a single page with metadata

+### Batch (Mode 4)

+- **When to use**: Processing a known list of URLs similarly
+- **Examples**:
+  - "Analyze all blog posts from a list of URLs"
+  - "Extract content from multiple product pages"
+  - "Process a list of documentation pages"
+- **Why**: Efficiently handles multiple URLs when you already know which pages you want

+### Extract (Mode 5)

+- **When to use**: Extracting specific elements with known selectors
+- **Examples**:
+  - "Get all h2 headers and their following paragraphs"
+  - "Extract specific table data using CSS selectors"
+  - "Pull out all elements with a certain class"
+- **Why**: Most precise when you know exactly what HTML elements you want

+### Full Site Crawl (`crawl.py`)

+- **When to use**: Complete website archival or full-site processing
+- **Examples**:
+  - "Download all documentation pages as markdown"
+  - "Archive an entire blog"
+  - "Create a local copy of a website's content"
+- **Why**: Handles entire websites with proper file organization

 ## Usage Examples

 ### Intelligent Search & Analysis